Assistance with Daily Life: NDIS budget areas explained.

 What is Assistance with Daily Life?

-Support types that you may be able to access under the Assistance with Daily Life in your NDIS Plan include:
+Support types that you may be able to access under Assistance with Daily Life in your NDIS Plan include:

 - Assistance with daily personal activities